 This is where migrations go wrong.
 Organizations arrive at the target platform without a clear plan for how their information should be structured.
 The result is a disorganized pile of files that technically migrated but practically broke every governance workflow the business depended on.

-For regulated industries, this is not just an inconvenience — it is a compliance failure.
+For regulated industries, this is not just an inconvenience.
+It is a compliance failure.
 GxP-regulated documents must maintain chain of custody.
 Retention policies must survive the transition.
 Sensitive and controlled documents must arrive in the correct location with the correct access controls, or the migration itself becomes a regulatory event.

-The Caveats
+The caveats

 Scale and maturity.
 STACKIT generated €1.9 billion in 2024, compared to AWS's $100+ billion.
 The service catalog is lean and the partner ecosystem is young.